Install Project Quay Using Podman on Oracle Linux

 docker.io/library/postgres:latest

-NOTE: The :Z at the end of the -volume setting enables this storage volume to work with SELinux enabled.
-SELinux is enabled by default on Oracle Linux.
+The :Z at the end of the --volume setting enables the storage volume to work with SELinux enabled, which Oracle Linux enables by default.

 Add the Trigram Module to PostgreSQL